xtools-at/subnet-bootstrap/README.md

 ### Run installer script
 Have your VPS' static IP handy.
 If you're bootstrapping a validator, keep RPC disabled.
 Run without root privileges.

 ```
 git clone https://github.com/xtools-at/subnet-bootstrap.git
 cd subnet-bootstrap
 sh install.sh
 ```

+It will take approximately 3-4 hours (!) for the node to be fully synced, if you're in a hurry use the _Snapshot based install_ described above instead.

 ### Starting/Stopping the node
 (run as `root`)